 |

-Reserve troops rushed into battle by General Meade were sent to the left of the Third Corps line, which
+by General Meade were sent to the left of the Third Corps line, which was facing the most pressure.
+Yet he was unable to fill

-was facing the most pressure.
-Yet he was unable to fill the section of Cemetery Ridge vacated that morning by General Sickles.
+the section of Cemetery Ridge vacated that morning by General Sickles.
+This left a gap between the area of the

-This left a gap between the area of the Angle to the north and Little Round Top to the south.
-Several hours into the fighting,
+Angle to the north and Little Round Top to the south.
+Several hours into the fighting, three Confederate brigades under Generals

-three Confederate brigades under Generals Barksdale and Wilcox, and Colonel Lang threatened this area.
-Only a handful of battered
+Barksdale and Wilcox, and Colonel Lang threatened this area.
+Only a handful of battered artillery units fresh from the ordeal

-artillery units fresh from the ordeal of the Peach Orchard and rallied by Colonel Freeman McGilvery were unlimbered along the ridge, and these were not enough to stop
+of the Peach Orchard and rallied by Colonel Freeman McGilvery were unlimbered along the ridge, and these were not enough to stop

 the masses of Confederate infantry moving across Plum Run valley below them.
-The long march under fire from Seminary Ridge to this point had disorganized the southern formations and exasperated officers hurriedly reformed their commands
+The long march under fire from Seminary Ridge to this point had disorganized the Southern formations and exasperated officers hurriedly reformed their commands

-at Plum Run, a crucial delay.
 Seeing that troops were desperately needed in the center, General Winfield Scott Hancock quickly rushed forward a brigade of New York troops commanded by Colonel George Willard.
 The New Yorkers immediately

 charged into Barksdale's exhausted Confederates, driving them away from Plum Run and across the farm fields to the Emmitsburg